gregwhitaker/proteus-dockertest/README.md

 # proteus-dockertest
+A set of services, clients, and Docker Compose files that can be used for setting up arbitrary [Netifi Proteus](https://www.netifi.com) environments for the purposes of testing the Proteus Broker and other Proteus components.

-## Publishing Containers to DockerHub
+## Publishing Containers to Docker Hub
-Follow the steps below to publish new dockertest containers to DockerHub:
+Follow the steps below to publish new dockertest containers to Docker Hub:

 1. Add a `gradle-local.properties` file to the root project.

     The gradle-local.properties file is a user-specific Gradle configuration file that will contain your DockerHub credentials.

-2. Add your DockerHub credentials to the `gradle-local.properties` file as follows:
+2. Add your Docker Hub credentials to the `gradle-local.properties` file as follows:

         dockerUsername={username}
         dockerPassword={password}